 Secondly, maps help people to navigate.
 How would you feel being thrown into outer Mongolia (assuming you don't live there) with no iPhone, map or directions of any kind?
 Lost... confused... scared?
 So imagine how your reader feels when you throw them straight into your novel with no guiding map to help them find their bearings.

 Visit the Fantasy Map Market for tools, resources and map making guides.

-Basic Skills and Science for Building A “Realistic World”
+Basic skills and science for drawing a "Realistic World"

 The articles included in this part of the guide will teach you basic principles about how our world works and show you how to implement these principles into your own world.
 If your world doesn't operate exactly the same way as our own then these articles can provide a good understanding to deviate from.